CoFinder data infrastructure

 Job ad data ingestion

-The job ad ingestion process begins by fetching advertisements from various external sources, including Verama and Fieldglass.
-This data is extracted using DLT assets for some sources and Python assets for others, and then cleansed and transformed using DBT.
-The data are further enriched e.g. by adding geographic locations to each ad before all input is consolidated into a unified intermediate table int_union_job_ads.
+The job ad ingestion process begins by fetching advertisements from various external sources, including Verama, Fieldglass, HubSpot, calloffs, and several scraped sources.
+This data is extracted using DLT assets for some sources and Python assets for others, and then cleansed and transformed using dbt.
+The data is further enriched, for example by adding geographic locations to each ad, before all input is consolidated into a unified intermediate table, int_union_job_ads.
 This unified table then flows into the next step: match evaluation by the Large Language Model (LLM).

 Job ad matching

-The LLM evaluation process takes the consolidated job ads and determines their relevance to each onboarded Knowit organisation separately using the prompts stored in stg_company. his function is handled by an asset that queries an LLM, with the company prompt (containing a description of what types of advertisements the company is interested in) as “system instructions” and the job ad as the “user input”.
-The LLM assigns a rank (a score between 0-10) and provides a motivation or explanation for that rank, adding these details as columns to the resulting int_evaluated_job_ads table.
+The LLM evaluation process takes the consolidated job ads and determines their relevance to each onboarded Knowit organisation separately using the prompts stored in stg_company.
+This function is handled by an asset that queries an LLM, with the company prompt as system instructions and the job ad as the user input.
+The LLM assigns a rank from 0 to 10 and provides a motivation for that rank, adding these details as columns to the resulting int_evaluated_job_ads table.
 The LLM call stacks are tracked using Phoenix.

 Consultant data ingestion